Charak Puja

-People believe that by satisfying Shiva, the festival will bring prosperity to them, eliminating the sorrow and sufferings of the previous year.
+Gajan and Charak Puja is primarily practiced in the Indian state of West Bengal and in Bangladesh, but hook-swinging is traditionally practiced in other parts of India as well like kavadi in Tamil nadu.

 The preparation usually starts a month in advance.
 The people responsible for the arrangement of the festival go from village to village to procure the necessary components like paddy, oil, sugar, salt, honey, money and other items needed for the ritual.
 At midnight of Songkranti, the worshippers gather to worship Shiva and Ma Durga for success.
 Afterwards a puja, the prasad (Items blessed by the deity) are distributed.